-LIFE-Nature projects are obliged to produce an After-LIFE Conservation Plan in paper and electronic format at the end of the project, presented in the project's language(s) and in English.
-It sets out how conservation activities are planned to continue and to develop after the end of the project, and how the longer-term management of the site(s) will be assured.
-It should give details regarding what actions will be carried out, when, by whom, and using what sources of finance.
+After-LIFE Plans: There are different requirements for LIFE+ projects (2007-2013) and LIFE 2014-2020 projects.
+LIFE+ Environment projects are obliged to produce an After-LIFE Communication Plan that sets out how the beneficiary plans to continue disseminating and communicating results after the end of the project, and indicates what external support could be helpful.
+LIFE+ Nature projects are obliged to produce an After-LIFE Conservation Plan that sets out how conservation activities are planned to continue and to develop after the end of the project, and how the longer-term management of the site(s) will be assured.
+It should give details of what actions will be carried out, when, by whom, and using what sources of finance.

 LIFE projects funded since 2014 are required to produce an “After-LIFE Plan” as a separate chapter of the final report.
 It shall be presented in the beneficiary’s language and optionally in English, in paper and electronic format.
 For best practice projects, the After-LIFE Plan shall set out how the actions initiated in the LIFE project will be continued and developed in the years that follow the end of the project, and how the longer term management of the site(s)/ habitats/ species will be assured.
 For pilot and demonstration projects, the After-LIFE Plan shall in addition set out how the dissemination and communication of the results will continue after the end of the project.
 It should give details regarding what actions will be carried out, when, by whom, and using what sources of finance.
 Visit the examples of good communication page.

 Noticeboards: Also known as on-site panels or interpretation boards, noticeboards describing the project should be displayed at strategic places accessible to the public.
 The LIFE logo should always appear on them.
 For actions taking place in Natura 2000 sites or with the objective of improving the integrity of the Natura 2000 network, the Natura 2000 logo should also appear.